nezeadi/alx-system_engineering-devops/0x00-shell_basics/README.md

 # script 5-listfilesdigitonly diplays all files in the working directory with user and group ids displayed numerically

 # script 6-firstdirectory creates a directory named /my_first_directory in the /tmp folder

+# script 7-movethatfile moves the file betty from /tmp to /tmp/my_first_directory